The-Marcy-Lab-School/2-0-0-assignment/README.md

 > NOTE: Could we have used a `figure` tag to do this *even* more accessibly?
 Don't change it here (the tests aren't looking for that), but research it on your own!

 # Question 9 - add an anchor tag
 Now let's add a link as the last element of `main`.
 It will link to our other page, `modify.html`.
 To do this add an `a` tag with an `href` of `./modify.html`.
+Its text content should read `Go to our modify page!`.
 Also, I'd like my link to open in a new tab, and luckily that's super easy.
 Add a `target` attribute to the `a` tag with a value of `_blank`.
 This isn't always what we want, but it's a good trick to know!

 # Modify
 OK!
 With your `index.html` done, let's work on `modify.html`.
 This page is actually mostly fine, it's just not very accessible because of some small errors.